 THE EXECUTIVE COMMITTEE

-SECTION 1 – The Executive Committee shall consist of eleven members as follows: the ten elected officers listed under ARTICLE IV, SECTION 1 and the immediate Past Commander.
-Present members shall constitute a quorum.
-The Commander shall be Chairman and shall preside at Executive Committee meetings.
+SECTION 1 – The Executive Committee shall consist of nine members as follows: the eight elected officers listed under ARTICLE IV, SECTION 1, and the immediate Past Legionnaire Commander.
+Present members of at least two shall constitute a quorum.
+The Commander shall be the Chair

+and shall preside at Executive Committee meetings.

-SECTION 2 – The Executive Committee shall be charged with the responsibility for planning the general program of activities for the Post and shall have supervision of said programs.
-The Executive Committee shall be responsible for carrying out the Legion Program as directed by National and Department Headquarters and shall have control over procurement of membership, registration, collection of dues. and the raising of monies by Post activities.
+SECTION 2 – The Executive Committee shall have charge of planning the general program of activities for the Post and shall have supervision of said programs.
+The Executive Committee shall be responsible for carrying out the Legion programs as directed by National and Department Headquarters and shall have control over procurement of membership, registration, collection of dues, and the raising of monies by Post activities.
 They shall be the governing body between Post meetings.

 SECTION 3 – The Executive Committee shall constitute the Budget Committee for all Post business and activities and shall have supervision of all Post finances.
 The balanced annual budget prepared by said Committee shall be submitted to the Post at the May meeting for first reading and, if approved in June, such approval by the Post shall constitute authority in the Executive Committee to make the

 expenditures named in the said budget.
-Any proposed expenditure of funds not specifically authorized by the budget must be presented to the membership for approval.
-If the proposed expenditure is for

-$200.01 or more it must be referred to the proper committee and be brought before the Post not later than the next regular meeting by the Committee Chairman with the committee's recommendations.
-In the case of an emergency, the Post Commander or Finance Officer should be contacted for emergency authorization, with the expenditure being presented at the next regular meeting for official approval.
+Any proposed expenditure of funds not specifically authorized by the budget must be presented to the Executive Committee by the committee requesting approval.
+In the case of an emergency, the Post Commander or Finance Officer will be contacted for emergency authorization, with the expenditure being presented at the next regular meeting for information.

-SECTION 4 – The Executive Committee shall meet at least once each month and upon call of its Chairman or any three members.
-The Adjutant shall keep a written record of the proceedings of said committee.
-All meetings of the Executive Committee will be open to any Post member and any action taken by the Executive Committee during said meetings must be presented to the Post at the next regular meeting of the Post.
+SECTION 4 – The Executive Committee shall meet as required and upon call of the Chair or any three members.
+The Adjutant shall keep a written record of the proceedings, or an equivalent digital recording of said committee.
+All meetings of the Executive Committee will be open to any Post member, and any action taken by the Executive Committee during said meetings must be presented to the Post at the next regular meeting of the Post.

-SECTION 5 – The Finance Officer shall report to the Executive Committee at least once each month and the Executive Committee shall make a financial report to the Post at least once every three months and shall make an annual financial report to the Post at the June meeting.
+SECTION 5 – The Executive Committee shall make a financial report to the Post at least once every three months and shall make an annual financial report to the Post at the June meeting.

-SECTION 6 – The Executive Committee shall have authority to exercise judiciary powers over elective and appointed Post Officers in the event of charges being preferred against any such officer.
+SECTION 6 – The Executive Committee shall have authority to exercise judiciary powers over elected Post officers in the event of charges against any such officer.
 Charges may be based on disloyalty, neglect of duty, dishonesty, or any conduct unbecoming an officer of this Post.
 Charges must be made under oath by the accusers.
-In the event of charges being proved, the Executive Committee shall have the power to remove from office, suspend or reprimand the person so found guilty.
+In the event of charges being proven, the Executive Committee shall have the power to remove from office, suspend or reprimand the person so found guilty.

-SECTION 7 – CONVEYANCE OF POST REAL PROPERTIES:
+SECTION 7 – Conveyance of Post real properties:

-A. Upon written notification of ALL of the current membership in good standing and a full reading at two regular, successive, monthly Post general meetings, a vote of 51 % of the members present at the time of the second meeting shall constitute authority to transfer real property.
+A. Upon written notification to all of the current membership in good standing and a full reading at two successive, monthly Post general meetings, a vote of 51 % of the members present at the time of the second meeting shall constitute authority to transfer real property.

-B. The authority to sign necessary papers of conveyance of Post Real Properties is jointly vested in the Commander and Adjutant.
+B. The authority to sign necessary papers of conveyance of Post real properties is jointly vested in the Commander and Adjutant or Finance Officer.

 ARTICLE VI

+OTHER COMMITTEES